mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 This adds the 'controllers' sub-folder as a sub component that can name additional source files under it.
 When done, restart the REPL, load both systems and also run `test-system`.
 At this point this should look like this:

 ```
- Did 5 checks.
+ Did 7 checks.
-    Pass: 4 (80%)
+    Pass: 6 (85%)
     Skip: 0 ( 0%)
-    Fail: 1 (20%)
+    Fail: 1 (14%)
 ```

 The only expected failing test is the integration test.
+Though the fail reason is still 404 'Not Found'.
+This is because we have not yet registered the route with the HTTP server.
+But I'd like to postpone this for when we have implemented the _controller_.

-##### <a name="blog-feature_blog-controller-first"></a>The blog controller
+#### <a name="blog-feature_blog-controller-first"></a>The blog controller

-Before we go to implement the tests for the _controller_ and the _controller_ itself we have to think a bit about the position of this component in relation to the other components and what are the responsibilies of the blog _controller_?
+Before we go to implement the tests for the _controller_ and the code for the _controller_ itself we have to think a bit about the position of this component in relation to the other components and what the responsibilies of the blog _controller_ are.
 In the MVC pattern it has the role of controlling the _view_.
-It also has the responsibility to generate the data, the _model_, that the _view_ needs to do its job, namely to produce a representation in a desired output format.
+It also has the responsibility to generate the data, the _model_, that the _view_ needs to do its job.
+The _view_ is responsible to produce a representation in a desired output format.
 The _model_ usually consist of a) the data to present to the user and b) the attributes to control the _view_ components for visibility (enabled/disabled, etc.).
 In our case we want the _view_ to create a HTML page representation that contains the text and images of a blog entry, the blog navigation, and all the rest of the page.
 So the _model_ must contain everything that the _view_ needs in order to generate all this.
 Let's have a look at this diagram: